How to Prevent and Remove Damp and Mould from your Garage

 The most common causes of damp and mould in garages include:

 - Poor ventilation: Garages that have poor ventilation are more susceptible to condensation, which can lead to damp and mould.
-Running appliances like a drying machine in a garage without proper ventilation or a lack of air flow can also contribute to high humidity levels, creating a breeding ground for mould.
+Poor ventilation and lack of fresh air traps moisture within the garage, leading to elevated humidity levels.
+Running appliances like a drying machine further adds to the moisture in the air, creating a breeding ground for mould.

 Related